 Community medical staff will be on standby to visit patients in their homes in an attempt to keep admittance numbers down and boost patient comfort.
 Several hospital trusts have also announced new emergency drills to combat particular weather conditions like heavy snow or ice.
 Clear priorities for all hospitals are to make sure critical services function at optimum levels, vulnerable patients are helped with cold weather ailments on their on homes, and admittance levels are kept as low as possible.

-We carry used diesel generator for sale with UK-based stock, and although the lion’s share of our customer base is made up of commercial clients, we definitely see a spike in domestic interest when cold weather approaches.
-Why not contact us now to discuss used generator sales or generator rental.
-You might also like to read our blog about new and used generators.
+We carry industrial generator for sale with UK-based stock, and although the lion’s share of our customer base is made up of commercial clients, we definitely see a spike in domestic interest when cold weather approaches.
+Why not contact us now to discuss generator sales or generator rental.
+You might also like to read our blog about new and generators.